miziomon/awesome-wordpress/README.md

 * [Awesome WordPress by dropndot](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 * [wpmudev.org](http://premium.wpmudev.org/blog/35-resources-for-kick-ass-wordpress-developers/) -35+ Resources to Become a Kick Ass WordPress Developer
+* [Toolbox of the Smart WordPress Developer](http://code.tutsplus.com/tutorials/toolbox-of-the-smart-wordpress-developer-series-introduction--cms-23663) - Is the core of WordPress enough for you?
+No, probably not.
+Almost all the time, we install WordPress plugins and themes to help build our websites.
+And that's all right, because WordPress isn't meant to be a one-size-fits-all solution.
+We do need extra functionality and design elements, and we meet our needs with plugins and themes... and more.

 ## Books